joomla/accessibility/custom-elements-docs/form-checkboxes.md

 * A single checkbox is used when a user is able to select or not select an option
 * When clicked, a checkbox's state toggles between unchecked and checked
 * Checkboxes can have an indeterminate state that is set based on external interactions (e.g., indicating that some but not all items in a collection are selected)
-* Checkbox labels should use sentence casing
-* Use concise labels
-* Align vertically when possible
-* Align in shorter columns if there are many options
-* The selected state of a checkbox should ideally indicate something 'positive' and may require the rephrasing of the label (e.g., Send me weekly reminders, vs. Do not send me weekly reminders)
-* Ensure there is adequate spacing between adjacent fields and radio/checkbox groups

 ## Resources